1. Blog

 Of course, red meat, like ground beef, is a commonly available option for dogs.
 But meat meals that are made for dogs often include non-saleable or non-useable body parts rather than human-grade ingredients.

 Additionally, they are ground and dried at hot temperatures, which often reduces their nutritional value.
-Therefore, it’s best to feed your dog farm-grown beef with a higher protein content.
-If you can pay a little extra, it’s also worthwhile to purchase organic beef with a lower fat content.
+Therefore, it’s best to feed your dog beef dog food with a higher protein content.
+If you can pay a little extra, it may be worthwhile to purchase organic beef with a lower fat content.

 Kangaroo Meat